 - Bake for 30-35 minutes or until golden brown.

 - Slide from pan onto a wire rack to cool.
-Brush top of bread with melted butter straight from the oven.
+Brush the top of the bread with melted butter straight from the oven.